 Subject: Starting school as easy as possible for new students

 This report is going to deal with the problems faced by the new students and various possible solutions on how to make starting at the school easier for new students.

 It is very delightful to hear that many students are willing to join our school this year (2020).
 However, the students are likely to face some problems during their initial days in school.
 The sudden change in the environment is what makes the candidates uncomfortable.
 They do not feel a part of the institute.
 Moreover, approaching teachers and students is even more difficult.

-To help the new students, we can conduct an assembly on the first day of school to introduce the teachers and the students to each other.
+To help the new students, we can conduct an assembly on the first day of school to introduce the teachers and students.
 Furthermore, a warm-hearted welcome will give them a friendly atmosphere which is likely to make them comfortable.

 Simultaneously, all of this will bring some benefits to the students and the school.
-This will allow the candidates to adjust to a new surrounding in less time span.
-The students will feel like a part of the institute and therefore, the will be able to concentrate on their studies.
+This will allow the candidates to adjust to new surroundings in less time span.
+The students will feel like a part of the institute and therefore, they will be able to concentrate on their studies.
 Thus, producing good grades.
 Due to all this, the reputation of the school is likely to enhance and the biggest achievement of a school is the satisfaction of its students.

 Overall, I hope that my recommendations will be taken into suggestion and they will make starting at school easier.
 If you have any questions related to my suggestions, you can find me in class X-C-Green at anytime between 9:00 am to 2:00 pm.